-But, with the increase in smartphone usage and the era of social networks and instant messaging apps, more and more people don’t sign into their email accounts for personal use.
-And, many youngsters aka digital natives don’t bother signing up for an email id.
+But, with the increase in smartphone usage and the era of social networks and instant messaging apps, more and more people don’t sign in to their email accounts for personal use.
+And, many youngsters aka digital natives don’t bother signing up for email id.

 This brings us to an important question,